 3. Lesser Slave Lake Provincial Park

 Fall is a wonderful time for birding in the Lesser Slave Lake Area.
 Migratory birds fly over Lesser Slave Lake Provincial Park on their way south.
-Though the Fall bird banding season by Lesser Slave Lake Bird Observatory staff has ended, you can still explore the trails and enjoy fall colours all the while catching a glimpse of late fliers and winter birds.
+Though the Fall bird banding season by the Lesser Slave Lake Bird Observatory staff has ended, you can still explore the trails and enjoy fall colours, all the while catching a glimpse of late fliers and winter birds.

 4. Bonnyville Farmers’ Market